-Your premium is due in our office by the 1st day of the month.
-Please make your check or money order payable to Sharp Direct Advantage Platinum Card (HMO).
+Your premium and/or Part D late enrollment penalty is due in our office by the 1st day of the month.
+Please make your check or money order payable to Sharp Health Plan.
 Include your Member ID number on the check.
-Check must be payable to "Sharp Direct Advantage Platinum Card (HMO)" and sent to the address below (not to Medicare or CMS).
+Check must be payable to "Sharp Health Plan" and sent to the address below (not to Medicare or CMS).
 Please note that there will be a fee of \$25.00 for returned checks.